December-peony/WuzzufJobsWebAnalysis/README.md

 ### filterByCompany function:

 * Function takes size as input.
-* Calls filerTable() to return a table that holds "Company" versus count and print it in the console.
+* Calls filterTable() to return a table that holds "Company" versus count and print it in the console.
 * Visualize the table using pie chart by calling the function makePieChart()
 * Extract table columns as lists and create a hash map using MakeMapFromLists() function
 * returns the map